 The Tap Modify button and Apple Pencil double-tap options will toggle Drawing Assist on the current layer.

-If any of the other options are active and a Drawing Guide exists, paint, smudge, and erase strokes made with that method will always be Assisted and snap to the guide, even if the current layer is not Assisted.
+If any of the other options are active and a Drawing Guide exists, paint, smudge, and erase strokes made with that method will always be Assisted.
+These will snap to the guide, even if the current layer is not Assisted.

 Learn more about Drawing Assist.